 Clinical studies were carried out to test the effectiveness of treatment with Cosentyx in patients with psoriasis2.
 After 12 weeks of treatment, 82% of patients had a 75% improvement in their psoriasis symptoms, and after 1 year of treatment, 81% of those patients had maintained that 75% improvement.
 Almost 60% of patients had a 90% improvement in their symptoms after 12 weeks of treatment4.

 Patients take Cosentyx by injection into the upper arm, thigh, or abdomen.
 Most patients can self-inject at home after being trained by a healthcare provider how to do so safely1.
 Each dose should be injected into a different area of the body than the previous dose, and should only be injected into areas of skin that are not tender, bruised, or affected by psoriasis symptoms.

 Patients inject the medicine once per week for the first five weeks of treatment.
 After that, injections are only administered once every four weeks4.
-The medicine comes in a pre-filled syringe and must be stored in the refrigerator.
+The medicine comes in a pre-filled syringe or Sensoready pen and must be stored in the refrigerator.
 It is also available in a vial.

 Who can take Cosentyx (secukinumab)?

 Cosentyx is approved for treating children ages 6 and up as well as adults with moderate-to-severe psoriasis who need treatment with systemic medication or phototherapy.
 It is not suitable for people who are allergic to secukinumab or any other ingredients in Cosentyx3.